-HIPAA training for mental health professionals should be more thorough than for other health care professionals due to the number of times mental health professionals may be required to make decisions about disclosing PHI based on their professional judgement.
+HIPAA training for mental health professionals should be more thorough than for other health care professionals due to the number of times mental health professionals may be required to make decisions about disclosing Protected Health Information based on their professional judgement.

 Under §164.530(b) of the Privacy Rule, covered entities “must train all members of the workforce on the policies and procedures with respect to Protected Health Information required by [the Privacy Rule] and [the Breach Notification Rule] as necessary and appropriate for the members of the workforce to carry out their functions within the covered entity”.

-Unfortunately, the provision of training on policies and procedures may not be sufficient for mental health professionals to carry out their functions compliantly.
+However, the provision of training on policies and procedures with respect to Protected Health Information (PHI) may not be sufficient for mental health professionals to carry out their functions compliantly.
 Depending on the services provided – and how they are provided – mental health professionals may need to know the answers to questions not normally asked of other healthcare professionals.
 For example:

 - May mental health professionals provide therapy to patients in a group setting where other patients and family members are present?